-450MW Yamagata Yuza Offshore Wind Power Project
+450MW Yamagata Yuza Offshore Wind Project

 Yamagata Yuza Offshore Wind